You can also return

 The results are generously funny and touching thanks to impeccable direction, delightful dialogue (courtesy of Kazuo Ishiguro), and visual design and sound elements just as crisp and refined.
 For our money, this is easily the best of recent British crowd-pleasers about late-life experience and will likely figure in many best-of-the-year lists to come.

-Average rating (Good Enough).
-Showing 1-2 of 2 member reviews.
+Average rating (Good Try).
+Showing 1-3 of 3 member reviews.

 2 stars (Good Try) Clunky, with a cliched melodramatic script.
 But loved the magical appearance & disappearance of umbrellas in the rain!
 Weak direction, lacking intelligence.
 S. African directors b.1983 couldn't know 1952 London, so should stay with what they understand. ~Sandy